NeoLorenzo/productivity-pwa/README.md

 - In the "Strategy" page allow the user to set a goal in terms of task score, time worked, or prods for the day/week/month.
 - Show the percentage to goal at the top of the "Strategy" page.

+- Every time the user modifies a task (for example creates one, deletes one, or edits one) save the history to "task history" but hide it by default.

+- Reflection prompt after completed session which will ask how the user felt (note about self), info they want to keep/remember (note to self), and maybe certain environment features (ex. were they with friends / how well they slept, etc.)
+- Add reflection tags rate sleep out of 5.
+- Add reflection tags rate energy out of 5.
+- Add reflection tags rate mood out of 5.

+- The bottom nav on mobile is far too short making it harder to click the buttons, add padding to the bottom.

 - Move timer stuff to a new timer page.
 - Split the focus timer into 2 timers, the focus timer and the play timer.
 - When the timer is on the screen should change color to blue, if its pause it should change to yellow, and when it stops it should go back to grey.